-Energy Force Ambassador Program is the country's first energy-efficiency education program designed for and taught by people with disabilities.
-Read below to learn more about the Energy Force Ambassadors.
+Our Energy Force Ambassador Program was the country's first energy-efficiency education program taught by people with disabilities.
+Read below to learn more about our Energy Force team.

 Alex graduated from Orchard Village's Orchard Academy in 2013.
 He was first employed at Great Lakes Naval Base, where he quickly distinguished himself as a leader.
 He completed courses to become a crew leader, and worked in that capacity for over a year.
 Alex recently left the Naval Base and is currently employed at Buffalo Wild Wings, where he performs maintenance work.
 In his free time, he is an athlete with Special Olympics and plays on the basketball, softball, and track teams.
 He has won a number of medals for his athleticism.
 Alex is also exceptionally friendly and outgoing.
 He is always willing to help out and lend a hand to those in need.
 When asked about his future, he dreams of living independently and being able to support himself financially.